seanhoughton/seanhoughton.github.io/content/development/the-transformers-multiplayer-trailer-is-out/index.md

 ---
 We've been keeping this part of the game under wraps for a while.
 I've been focusing my effort on this part of the game for the last year and it's turning out to be a really fun part of the game.

-The game's website has gone live as well: <a title="www.transformersgame.com" href="http://www.transformersgame.com/" target="_blank">www.transformersgame.com</a>
+The game's website has gone live as well: [www.transformersgame.com](http://www.transformersgame.com)

 <center>